akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_4.md

 1. The component managing network connections accepts the connection.
 1. The sensor provides its group and device ID to register with the device manager component of our system.
 1. The device manager component handles registration by looking up or creating the actor responsible for keeping sensor state.
-1. The actor responds with an acknowledgement, exposing its `ActorRef`.
+1. The actor responds with an acknowledgement, exposing its @apidoc[typed.ActorRef].
 1. The networking component now uses the `ActorRef` for communication between the sensor and device actor without going through the device manager.

 Steps 1 and 2 take place outside the boundaries of our tutorial system.
 In this chapter, we will start addressing steps 3-6 and create a way for sensors to register with our system and to communicate with actors.
 But first, we have another architectural decision &#8212; how many levels of actors should we use to represent device groups and device sensors?